nicotrial666/REAL-HEARING/index.md

-## Welcome to GitHub Pages
+## Welcome to the REAL-HEARING project.

 You can use the [editor on GitHub](https://github.com/nicotrial666/realhearingtrial1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Hello and welcome to the REAL-HEARING project.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+1. Putting on the VU-AMS equipment
+2. Microphone set up
+3. Smartphone troubleshooting

+For further information about the device see [Additional VU-AMS information](https://www.vu-ams.nl/vu-ams/)

 ### Markdown